dhislop17/plordle/README.md

     - [x] Migrate away from the default SharedPreferences API
     - [x] Difficulty Options
     - [x] Add support for hints for the country box in guesses
-    - [ ] Update the players list once the transfer window closes
+    - [x] Update the players list once the transfer window closes and squad lists are finalized
     - [ ] Update Readme GIF
 - [ ] Finish App onboarding flow